bleblux/3dp/README.md

 A real-time 3D window effect application that creates an immersive perspective illusion based on Johnny Chung Lee's experiments (2008).
 The screen acts as a fixed window through which a 3D scene is viewed, and the perspective changes dynamically as you move your head and body.

+## Demo Video

+You can see the application in action by viewing the [demo video](demo.mp4) included in this repository.

 ## Features

 - **Real-time head tracking** using MediaPipe Face Landmarker